UvaCsl/desist/README.md

-# In Silico Clinical Trial (ISCT) workflow
+# Discrete Event Simulation for In Silico Trials `desist`

-This repository provides the command `isct` to manage *in silico* clinical trials.
+This repository provides the command `desist` to manage *in silico* clinical trials.
 The trial is setup as a discrete event-based simulation pipeline, where submodules represent separate simulation events within the trial, e.g. statistical analyses, numerical simulations, etc.